 How do I know when I use an overdraft protection product?

 If you use a Linked Deposit Account to serve as your overdraft protection, the Overdraft Transfer information will reflect on the statements for your accounts.
 If you are also signed up for Online Banking, the Overdraft Transfer will also be listed as a line item in your account activity.
-Be sure to add this transfer to your check register, and any fees that also apply.
+Be sure to add this transfer to your check register.

 If you have an Automatic Cash Reserve (ACR) account in place, you will receive a Transfer Notice once funds have been transferred to cover an account.
-Be sure to add this transfer to your check register, and any fees that also apply.
+Be sure to add this transfer to your check register.

 What does my Overdraft Privilege cost?

 The fee is $34.00 for each transaction that overdraws your account, up to $136 per day (which equals 4 overdraft fees).
 We do not charge the $34.00 fee, if after all transactions presented to your account in any given day are paid, your account balance is overdrawn $5 or less.

 What happens if I select no overdraft protection at all?

 If you have no form of overdraft protection, we will refuse to authorize everyday debit card transactions and ATM transactions that would overdraw the account (unless you have an Automatic Cash Reserve (ACR) alternative).
 There is no charge by us for declining these transactions.

 We will also return checks and Automated Clearing House (ACH) transactions and reject recurring debit card transactions that would overdraw your account (unless you have a Linked Deposit Account or Automatic Cash Reserve alternative).

 If I decide on Overdraft Privilege, do I need to put this in place at account opening?